go-task/task/docs/docs/usage.md

       GREETING: Hey, there!
 ```

-Additionally, you can set globally environment variables, that'll be available
+Additionally, you can set global environment variables that will be available
 to all tasks:

 ```yaml